 The word “tourbillon” comes from French meaning “whirlwind” or “a rotating motion”.
 Tourbillons have been used by many high-end Swiss manufacturers since they were first introduced by Abraham-Louis Breguet in 1801 as he attempted to solve problems related to gravity affecting timekeeping precision when pocket watches were carried in waistcoat pockets; this was due to the tourbillon’s ability to cancel out the effect of gravity on a watch.

 The tourbillon can be found in many different types of watches, from pocket watches to wristwatches.
 It’s basically an additional setup that compensates for any distortion.
 As it moves around the dial, keeping time accurate to 1/12th second per day!

 How Does a Tourbillion Work?

 Tourbillons are created to reduce and eliminate errors in timekeeping due to gravity, both on earth and in outer space.
-It does this by rotating a small cage holding the escapement at speeds around 240 revolutions per minute.
+It does this by rotating a small cage holding the escapement at speeds of around 240 revolutions per minute.
 The speed of rotation prevents any one point from being subjected to more than 1/6th of the total gravitational force.
-And that keeps it running accurate for much longer periods than traditional watches.
-In order to keep up with technology these days, you need a high quality timepiece that can stand up against anything; your tourbillion will deliver just that!
+And that keeps it running accurately for much longer periods than traditional watches.
+In order to keep up with technology these days, you need a high-quality timepiece that can stand up against anything; your tourbillion will deliver just that!

 Why are Tourbillon Watches So Expensive?

 A tourbillon watch is a very high-end, expensive type of watch.
 What makes them so pricey?
 The answer to this question is complicated and can be explained in many ways.
-One way to explain the cost of these watches comes down to their complex mechanisms that make them so beautiful.
-And that also makes them more difficult and time consuming to produce.
+One way to explain the cost of these watches comes down to the complex mechanisms that make them so beautiful.
+And that also makes them more difficult and time-consuming to produce.

 5 Fascinating Tourbillon Watches You Need to Know